metal-ci/tcl/readme.md

 hello [lindex $argv 1]
 ```

 This C++17 library makes it easy to extend tcl with C++ or vice versa.
+It requires boost and TCL.

 Read the docs [here](doc/tcl.adoc).